bbatsov/legacy-octopress-blog/source/_posts/2012-03-21-all-hands-on-deck-or-the-action-plan-for-a-new-emacs-community-wiki.markdown

 Yesterday I wrote a highly
 [controversial article about the state of the EmacsWiki](http://batsov.com/articles/2012/03/20/die-emacswiki/) and suggested a few things we can do to make things better.
-A got the usual batch of hate mail and some remarks on the poor quality of my English and writing style (which generally amuse me a lot).
+I got the usual batch of hate mail and some remarks on the poor quality of my English and writing style (which generally amuse me a lot).
 But I got much more encouraging feedback from **a lot** of Emacs community